Keselowski Motorsports: Car No. 26 history

+K-Automotive partnered with Team Penske, to have Parker Kligerman & Sam Hornish Jr run races in the 26.
+Kligerman would run 3 of the Races with the new Nationwide Series COT car, along with Montreal.

+Kligerman finished 13th in the July Daytona race, 8th at Montreal, 15th in the fall Richmond Race & 43rd in the fall Charlotte race due to Kligerman crashing on lap 4.

+Sam Hornish Jr drove the 26 car at the season finale at Homestead-Miami, finishing 26th.

+Car No. 26 results

 Car No. 92 history

 The 92 car debuted in 2009 at Michigan with Willie Allen driving.
 He and Setzer made a total of seven starts in the car that season, but neither finished a race.
 Johnny Chapman began the 2010 season as driver, but after only qualifying for one race, he was replaced by Setzer, with Brian and Andy Ponstein occasionally filling.
 The number 92 is a start and park entry to help fund the number 26.
 However, the 92 ran Talladega in 2010 in its entire 312 miles (plus 7.98 miles more due to a Green-white-checkered finish), and finished 17th, after getting in the catch-fence on the last lap and catching fire.

+Brian Keselowski drove the 92 in the 2010 Nationwide Series Finale at Homestead-Miami due to Sam Hornish Jr driving the 26.
+Brian attempted to run the entire race, where he le 4 laps during green flag pit stops, however he blew a tire and hit wall, finishing with a 34th place finish.

+Car No. 92 results

 Car No. 96 history

 The 96 car also debuted in the 2009 season, but in the second race of the season.
 Setzer drove for the first three starts, followed by Brian Keselowski and Willie Allen.
 Eventually Michael McDowell would become the driver of the car with AT&T and The Real Yellow Pages sponsoring, getting an eleventh-place finish at Montreal.
-Setzer was expected to drive the car for most of 2010 before the team closed and merged with the number 92.
-Dennis Setzer ran the number 96 in Homestead.
+Setzer was expected to drive the car for most of 2010, where he qualified for four of the first five races.
+However after Johnny Chapman failed to qualify in 4 of the first 5 races in the 92 car, Setzer was moved to the 92.
+The 96 returned for Darlington where Chapman failed to qualify.
+Dennis Setzer returned to 96 in Homestead.